UselessPickles/diamondtel-m92-bluetooth/operating_instructions/README.md

       - Irrelevant for modern phone service/tech.
     - ❌ ~~LOCKING/UNLOCKING THE PHONE (FCN / 2)~~
       - Chose not to replicate (high complexity, low value).
-    - ❌ ~~EXTERNAL HORN ALERT (FCN / 3)~~
+    - ✔️ EXTERNAL HORN ALERT (FCN / 3)
-      - Chose not to replicate (low value or irrelevant, because you'll have the host phone with you when away from the car).
+      - Host phone must remain within Bluetooth range of the car phone for an incoming call to trigger the car horn.
+This is not a practically useful feature, but more of a preservation of original car phone functionality as a curiosity/demonstration.
     - ✔️ ACCUMULATED TALK TIME (FCN / 4)
     - ❌ ~~DISCONTINUOUS TRANSMISSION MODE (FCN / 5)~~
       - Irrelevant for modern phone service/tech.